kratochj/docker-advance-training-exercise/04_docker_compose/README.md

 Sample guestbook app expects redis slave under hostname `redis-slave`

 Note: If you are using `docker-compose` version 3, you have to use this command `docker-compose --compatibility up` to be able use parameter `replicas` in docker-compose file.

-## Optional task
+## Optional tasks

 1. Place redis master and slaves into separate network from frontend
 2. Connect frontend into that network to allow communicate with redis